csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 can seamlessly resume on an existing connection.
 That looks like this:

 <figure>
-<figcaption>Figure intentionally left blank—literally nothing happens.</figcaption>
+<figcaption>Figure intentionally left blank — literally nothing happens.</figcaption>
 </figure>

 In an H/3 world, the worst case scenario is a one-round-trip connection.
 That’s